nasa/ziggy/doc/user-manual/log-files.md

 ### Subtask Algorithm Log

 This is the one exception to the log files being in the logs directory.
-If you go to the `3-12-permuter/st-0` directory under task-data, you'll see the `permuter-stdout-0.log` file.
-This is a transcription of all the standard output from the permuter algorithm module.
+If you go to the `3-12-permuter/st-0` directory under task-data, you'll see the `permuter-stdout.log` file.
+This is a transcription of all the standard output from the permuter algorithm.
 It looks like this:

 ```console
 Traceback (most recent call last):